reddtoric/CityFinder/README.md

 - `dotnet user-secrets` to store development secrets such as keys
 - Use `Microsoft.Extensions.DependencyInjection`, `... .Configurations`, and `... .Options` to access development and production keys
 - Practice publishing on Azure
-- Setup CI/CD GitHub Actions for Azure
+- Set up CI/CD using GitHub action workflows to deploy to Azure App service
-- Setup API access restrictions
+- Configure Google Maps API access restrictions
+- Set up zipcodebase.com API key in the Azure app configuration